nixterrimus/spirit/readme.md

 They are what make up spirit's internal representation.
 They contain information like how bright a light is, whether a media center is playing or not, and what color a light is.
-When they get updated they talk to an `adapter` to actually make a change happen.
+When they get updated they talk to a `driver` to actually make a change happen.

 Spirit, right now, has a pretty small library of devices: `Light`, `DimmableLight` and `ColorableLight`.
 This is a library that will